ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 scheme in the `gitaly_address` of the corresponding storage entry in the GitLab configuration.

 You will need to bring your own certificates as this isn't provided automatically.
-The certificate to be used needs to be installed on all Gitaly nodes, and the certificate (or CA of certificate) on all client nodes that communicate with it as well, following the procedure described in [GitLab custom certificate configuration](https://docs.gitlab.com/omnibus/settings/ssl.html#install-custom-public-certificates).
+The certificate to be used needs to be installed on all Gitaly nodes, and the certificate (or CA of certificate) on all client nodes that communicate with it following the procedure described in [GitLab custom certificate configuration](https://docs.gitlab.com/omnibus/settings/ssl.html#install-custom-public-certificates).

 NOTE: **Note:**